Skip to main content

 At the top of the pyramid are Sponsorships.
 Sponsorships are sold at a flat-rate for the duration of a campaign.
 You basically agree to promote an advertiser's product/service/brand during your podcast for a specific amount (usually from a week to a full season).
 The revenue you get is a result of your audience size and profile; the more interesting your audience is to an advertiser, the more you can get.

 One step below are Direct sales host reads.
 In this case, you have a few allocated spots within your episodes to sell directly to advertisers who are interested.
-They're usually sold according to a CPM (Cost per Mille, i.e. cost per thousand impressions) model.
+They're typically sold according to a CPM (Cost per Mille, i.e. cost per thousand impressions) model.
 For example, if you agree to a $10 CPM, the advertiser will pay $10 for every 1,000 ad listens.

 Early "mid-roll" positions tend to have more CPM value then short "pre-roll" placements as the "pre-roll" spots are usually shorter and more brand-name focused.
 Mid-roll positions are longer and designed as detailed sales pitches to the listener/customer.